dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

 );
 ```

-Open `users.js`, let’s modify that to send data of logged in user to the view, `profile.hbs`.
+Open `users.js`, let’s modify that to send the data of a logged in user to the view.

 _users.js_